 The Boolean expression card(Is, Exprs) is true iff the number of true expressions in the list Exprs is a member of the list Is of integers and integer ranges of the form From-To.
+For example, to state that precisely two of the three variables X, Y and Z are true, you can use sat(card([2], [X,Y,Z])).

-+ (Exprs) and (Exprs) denote, respectively, the disjunction and conjunction of all elements in the list Exprs of Boolean expressions.
++ (Exprs) and \star (Exprs) denote, respectively, the disjunction and conjunction of all elements in the list Exprs of Boolean expressions.